A few New Mexico passerine birds: Families H-M

 Northern Rough-Winged Swallow (Stelgidopteryx serripennis)

-A plain-looking swallow with a brown head, a brown back, and a white belly.
+A plain-looking swallow with a brown head, a brown back, a slightly dirty-looking chin and breast, and a white belly.
 Also, the tail is only slightly forked and can look squared-off.

 Violet-Green Swallow (Tachycineta thalassina)